csc-training/high-level-gpu-programming/exercises/sycl/09-interoperability/Readme.md

 #endif
 ```
-This looks ugly and kind of bits the purpose of using SYCL, but if it is only a small part of the whole code it is preferable to having 3-5 different version of the same application written for different devices (CPU, Intel GPU, FPGA, Nvidia GPU, AMD GPU, and so on).
+This looks ugly and kind of beats the purpose of using SYCL, but if it is only a small part of the whole code it is preferable to having 3-5 different version of the same application written for different devices (CPU, Intel GPU, FPGA, Nvidia GPU, AMD GPU, and so on).

 For a complete example implementation, refer to the provided  [code](gemm_mkl_cublas_usm.cpp).
 Note in the comments at the beginning of the code the instructions for compiling the code for different situations.